ONSdigital/business-index-dataload/docs/bi-dataload-step-0.md

 * The UBRN is intended to be a unique reference number that will apply to a given set of linked business records i.e. each Link generated from the data science process should have its own UBRN.
 * It should be a unique numeric value provided from a sequence.
-* It should also be consistent over time i.e. if the same Link appears in a subsequent run of the BI ingestion process, it should receive the oiriginal UBRN, not a new one.
+* It should also be consistent over time i.e. if the same Link appears in a subsequent run of the BI ingestion process, it should receive the original UBRN, not a new one.
 * The intention is that end users would in future use the UBRN to identify the business data they are interested in.
 * There are no specific user requirements for the UBRN, so the management and use of this value may change in future.